Peel Street, Hong Kong: History

-The road was built in the 1840, at the start of the colonial era, and named for British prime minister Sir Robert Peel.
-Initially settled by Westerners, Chinese took over the area in the 1870s, and the expatriates had all but gravitated towards Conduit Road in the Mid-Levels by about the 1950s.
+The road was built in the 1840s, at the start of the colonial era, and named for British prime minister Sir Robert Peel.
+Initially settled by Westerners, the Chinese became the dominant ethnic group in the 1870s, and the expatriates had all but gravitated towards Conduit Road in the Mid-Levels by the 1950s.

 Wai Siu-pak, founder of Yee Tin Tong pharmacy, once lived in Wise Mansion, a large house at the top of Peel Street next to Robinson Road.
-The section of Peel Street between Hollywood Road and Staunton Street was known for its calligraphers specialised in making signboards in the 1950s and 1960s.
+The section of Peel Street between Hollywood Road and Staunton Street was known for its calligraphers, who specialised in making signboards in the 1950s and 1960s.
 The part below Hollywood Road was well known for its Indian curry restaurants.
-However, expensive rents have driven these trades out of the area, which is now populated by modern tower blocks.
-The century-old Graham Street market is situated at the lower reaches of Peel Street.
+However, expensive rents have driven these trades out of the area, to be replaced by modern tower blocks.
+The century-old Graham Street market is located in the lower reaches of Peel Street.

-Features
+Description

+Peel Street is a long, narrow street which begins at its northern tip in Queen's Road Central, and climbs southwards into the Mid-Levels, where it terminates at the corner of Mosque Junction, directly beneath the Central–Mid-Levels escalator.
+It is largely pedestrianised, with only certain sections open to traffic, and generally has the quality of a ladder street.

-Peel Street is a small street starting from the Queen's Road Central and reaches upwards into the Mid-Levels.
-At the lower end, there is a fresh food market.
-At the upper end, there are many eateries, both traditional and trendy.
-There was also the Ho Hei Kee Umbrella (何希記造遮), run by Ho Hung-hei, which had attracted the attention of many mass media.
-Ho died in 2015 after closing his shop in 2014.
+Peel Street's greatest claim to fame was the Ho Hei Kee Umbrella Maker (何希記造遮) shop, run by Ho Hung-hei, which had attracted the attention of the media when he received a Guinness World Record for producing the world's most expensive umbrella.
+Ho died in 2015 after closing shop his the previous year.

-There is a shrine dedicated to Pak Kung (伯公) in Peel Street, just below the junction with Staunton Street.
+There is a shrine dedicated to Pak Kung (伯公), situated just below the junction with Staunton Street.

 Redevelopment plan

-Urban Renewal Authority declared Peel Street/Graham Street redevelopment project.
-As the project is located at the historical Central street market, it aroused much attention on the conservation of culture.
+The Urban Renewal Authority announced the Peel Street/Graham Street redevelopment project on 26 February 2007 with the intention of breathing new life into the area.
+Since the project focused on the historic Peel Street market, it sparked much interest in the conservation of Hong Kong culture.